The easiest and quickest way to Edit Transactions is to invoke the Transaction Browser and locate the Transaction you want to correct or amend.

 Alternatively, if you have a complex Product/Item Type Invoice which you want to Amend or Edit (beyond those facilities afforded to a Posted Transaction), you might consider Duplicating it and then Reversing the original.
-This process produces an “Un-Posted” Transaction (i.e. “Processed”) which can then be fully amended as detailed in paragraph 5. above.
+This process produces an “Un-Posted” Transaction (i.e. “Processed”) which can then be fully amended as detailed in this article.
 Recall the Transaction in question from its relevant Grid;

 Having clicked on the “Duplicate” Button you will be required to enter a new External Reference No. followed by “Save” taking care not to also “Post” the transaction during the ”Save” process.
 This will then create your duplicate transaction which will now be “Un-Posted” and which can now be extensively amended;

 You can then proceed to “Auto-Debit” or “Auto-Credit” the original transaction and having made the required amendments to the Duplicate you can then proceed to Post and/or Print the revised transaction.

 Fields available for editing then can be changed as required.
 To cancel any edit made whilst in edit mode, click the undo button.
 To save your edits click 'Process edits'.